molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_migrate_3_to_4.md

 ### 2.2 Check docker images

-First stop all profiles through the Armadillo UI.
+First stop all containers through the Armadillo UI.

-Now that the profiles are not running you can delete the old versions of their docker images.
+Now that the containers are not running you can delete the old versions of their docker images.

 The command are indicative so change as needed.